cpainterwakefield/practical_db_textbook/_sources/PART2_DATA_MODELING/04-other-notations/other-notations.rst

 Many tools will also or instead indicate primary and foreign key columns with text indicators, usually "PK" and "FK".
 Some will highlight primary keys by separating them from the other columns:

 .. image:: entity_alternative.svg
+    :alt: The entity employee with the primary key attribute labeled with "PK" and with the foreign key attributes labeled with "FK"